xelatex/homepage/source/_posts/calico-docker.md

-title: "Calico: A solution of multi-host network for docker"
+title: "Calico: A Solution of Multi-host Network For Docker"
 date: 2015-11-06 14:06:56
 tags:
   - Docker
   - Calico
   - Multi-host Network
 categories:
-  - Docker
+  - Docker Network
 ---

 [Calico](https://github.com/projectcalico/calico) is a pure 3-layer protocol to support multi-host network communication for OpenStacks VMs and Docker containers.
 Calico does not use overlay network such as [falnnel](https://github.com/coreos/flannel) and [libnetwork overlay driver](https://github.com/docker/libnetwork/blob/master/docs/overlay.md), it is a pure Layer 3 approach with a vRouter implementation instead of a vSwitcher.
 Each vRouter propagates workload reachability information (routes) to the rest of the data center using BGP protocol.

 This post focus on how to setup a multi-host networking for Docker containers with [calico-docker](https://github.com/projectcalico/calico-docker) and some advanced features.

-## Environment
+# Environment
-### Environment Prerequisite
+## Environment Prerequisite
 * Two linux nodes (node1 and node2) with Ubuntu Linux distribution, either VM or physical machine is OK.
 * Install docker on both nodes.
 * Etcd cluster.

-### Configuration & Download
+## Configuration & Download
 Setup two linux nodes with IP 192.168.236.130/131 and connect them physically or virtually, confirm that they can ping each other succesfully.
 Setup docker bridge (default is docker0) on two nodes.
 Let's set two docker bridges with different network.
 Netowrk configuration details are as follows:

 Node1